Constellation of Art, Culture and Heritage in the Dolomites

 SMACH’s distinct strength lies in its format: a site-specific biennale set not in conventional museums but throughout the mountainous landscape of Val Badia.
 Every two years, an international open call invites artists to propose works that engage deeply with the natural and cultural fabric of the area—projects that don’t just adorn the landscape but question, reflect on, or even challenge it, always with sensitivity and respect.

 SMACH continues to embrace an inclusive ethos, welcoming artists from all backgrounds based on the strength of their ideas, not formal qualifications.
 Its mission is to offer alternative interpretations of Alpine life and landscape, presenting contemporary art as a means to renew our understanding of local heritage.
-As co-founder Michael Moling puts it:

-“We believe in the power of thought and in the impact a work of art can have on this land.”
+“We believe in the power of thought and in the impact a work of art can have on this land.” – Michael Moling, founder of SMACH.

 Artworks are placed in carefully chosen locations—often symbolically rich or ecologically protected sites—where they interact with the layered histories of the land.
 In this exchange, the landscape shapes the art, while the art reawakens our perception of the landscape.